 There are a variety of establishments, for all persuasions and wallet sizes, to help you reach that final destination.
-Namely: a bar inside a brewery, a pop-up restaurant inside a biodynamic vineyard, a cellar door inside a European bistro, and food trucks inside a car lot.

 Either way, you’ll likely want to turn that tasting session into dinner and a bottle.
 You’re in luck.
 The hatted bistro is something straight from the European countryside.
 It’s led by chef Mario Rodrigues and offers modern French cuisine using produce from the establishment’s garden and Central Otago.

 This season, you'll also want to check out the Chef's Table by Raspberry Creek at Rippon.
 Raspberry Creek catering have taken over the Rippon hall to bring you one of the most luxurious après-ski dining experiences this winter.
 The hall exudes ski chalet charm with gorgeous light fixtures and cozy armchairs rugged up by the roaring fire.
 Accompanied by live music and a selection of delicious dishes and wine, a stop at Rippon on the way home from Treble Cone is well-worth your while!